-Beyond this basic understanding however, researchers have also discovered that the act of cooperating with a partner to complete physical tasks, such as passing a medicine ball back and forth during sit ups, is a form of nonverbal mimicry which assists in strengthening emotional bonds.
-The increased heart rate, sweating and shortness of breath that occurs during exercise mimics the response to romantic attraction, and this similarity in physiological states encourages both the formation and strengthening of relationships.
+Beyond this basic understanding, however, researchers have also discovered that cooperating with a partner to complete physical tasks, such as passing a medicine ball back and forth during sit-ups, is a form of nonverbal mimicry that helps strengthen emotional bonds.
+The increased heart rate, sweating and shortness of breath that occurs during exercise mimics the response to romantic attraction.
+This similarity in physiological states encourages both the formation and strengthening of relationships.

 But it doesn’t have to revolve around any specific goal or competition.
 Exercise should be hard and a challenge, but it should also be fun.